msu-cerl/msu-cerl.github.io/people.md

 #### Cassie Lem (she/her)
 {% include figure.html image="/assets/img/cassie_lem_headshot.JPG" position="left" width="120px" %}
 Cassie is a PhD student in CMSE.
 She earned her bachelor’s degree in applied mathematics from UC Santa Barbara in 2021.
 Cassie is currently interested in studying how different group work dynamics in CMSE 201 affect student self-efficacy.
-Cassie is also a graduate assistant on the technical team of Humanities Commons [Humanities Commons](https://hcommons.org/).
+Cassie is also a graduate assistant on the technical team of [Humanities Commons](https://hcommons.org/).
 Additionally, she has been a TA for CMSE 201 and CMSE 382.
 In her free time, Cassie enjoys reading, swing dancing, playing board/card games, and spending time with friends and family.

 #### Krithi Sachithanand (she/her)
 {% include figure.html image="/assets/img/KrithiSachithanand_headshot.jpg" position="left" width="120px" %}